Contents

 Briefly:

-- Area 4 allows you to customised the test data generation phase and if you wish actually run the tests generated;
+• Area 4 allows you to customised the test inputs generation phase and if you wish actually run the tests generated;

 Conclusions